 Nobody likes a drone hovering over their head.
 There have been many cases of drone violations recorded this year.

-National Park Service (NPS) is trying their best to prohibit the unwanted launching and landing of UAVs.
+National Park Service (NPS) is trying its best to prohibit UAVs’ unwanted launching and landing.
 NPS only controls the activity inside the park; their jurisdiction ends with the park boundaries.

 Purpose of Flying Drone

-So, in this section, we would be covering all different types of drone flying and their corresponding regulations.
-So, let’s dive into all other kind of drones flights one by one.
+So, in this section, we will be covering all different types of drone flying and their corresponding regulations.
+So, let’s dive into all other kinds of drones flights one by one.

-Once you get the authorization, you need to submit the copy to the state park district.
-In the form, you need to answer a lot of questions that includes which university you are working for, the footage won’t be sold, what research you are doing and likewise some other questions as well.
+Once you get the authorization, you must submit the copy to the state park district.
+In the form, you need to answer many questions that include which university you are working for, the footage won’t be sold, what research you are doing, and likewise some other questions.

-Commercial Usage: If you are using the drone for business purpose then special authorization is required for the same.
+Commercial Usage: If you are using the drone for business purposes then special authorization is required for the same.
 FAA is very strict when it comes to commercial uses.